wavefrontHQ/docs/pages/doc/tracing_basics.md

 You use the [Wavefront UI to visualize the trace data](tracing_ui_overview.html) that you collect from your instrumented application.

-{% include note.html content="A new filter will be introduced to the default service dashboard in the next release (release 2020-26.x) and to see data on the default service dashboard use the recommended Wavefront SDK and proxy versions.
+{% include note.html content="A new filter will be introduced to the default service dashboard in the next release (release 2020-26.x) and to avoid seeing erroneous RED metrics on the default service dashboard use the recommended Wavefront SDK and proxy versions.
 See [Troubleshooting](tracing_ui_overview.html#troubleshooting) for details."%}

 ### Start by Looking for a Trace